 Hold – How long the gate stays open for

 Release – How fast the gate closes.
-Slow times make things sound like a little smoother but you might loose some of that aggressive choppiness so it’s worth playing around with.
+Slow times make things sound a little smoother but you might loose some of that aggressive choppiness so it’s worth playing around with this.

 Re-sampling sounds has to be the king of all processing options.
-This combined with the plethora of options built into most DAW’s samplers the world really is your oyster.
+This combined with the numerous of options built into most DAW’s samplers the world really is your oyster.

 For this tutorial we’re going to create an ethereal pad from a vocal sample.
 Here’s how:

-1. Load the vocal sample into your sampler of choice – we’re using Ableton Sampler.
+- Load the vocal sample into your sampler of choice – We’re using Ableton Sampler.

-3. Set the locator accordingly and set the sustain mode to ‘Loop’.
+- Set the locator accordingly and set the sustain mode to ‘loop’.

-5. Add your choice of FX to taste.
-This is what we went for to add some movement and space:
+3. Add your choice of FX to taste.
+This is what we went for:

-Instead of use the warp engine why not pitch the sample then start writing at whatever tempo fits the new length of sample you created.
+Instead of warping all the time why not pitch the sample then start writing at whatever tempo fits the new length of sample you created.
 This little adjustment can make you think about melody in a completely different way and is always worth experimenting with.